EkitaiKani/LiveQA/README.md

 - 🌟 **questions get like a badge or something** so they look important I guess??
 - 🖱️ **CLICKY QUESTION = BIG POPUP WOW** like BOOM the question EXPLODES (not really) and takes over your screen so you can read it like a nerd.
 - 🕳️ **you wanna close it?** just click somewhere.
 ANYWHERE.
 Like bye bye question, go back to the shadow realm
+- 🔥 **MOD SMASH = QUESTION OBLITERATED** some crusty troll drops a stinky question?
+GONE.
+YEETED.
+MODS HIT THE BIG RED NUKE BUTTON 💣💥 and it’s like bye forever loser.
+No trial.
+No jury.
+Just ✨instant vaporization✨.

 ## 🧠 How 2 Start